Toyota Sequoia years to avoid — most common problems

 2001 to 2004 Toyota Sequoias are most prone to oxygen sensor failure.
 Drivers complain that the problem reoccurs several times in a few years, which is very inconvenient.
 The main symptoms of bad oxygen sensors include engine misfires, poor fuel efficiency, and rough idling.

 Some Sequoias have more problems than others, which inconveniences their drivers.
-Below are the Toyota Sequoia years you should avoid by all means, so you can fully enjoy the value of your money when you purchase a Sequoia.
+To fully enjoy the value of your money when you purchase a Sequoia, you can’t help but wonder – what are the worst Sequoia years?

 One of the worst problems a driver reported while driving one of the first generations of Sequoia was a transmission failure, an erratic VSC traction control system, and a cracked manifold happening all at once.
 All these were severe issues that cost a lot to repair.